Car Parks Consultation FAQs

 20) Does Breckland intend to charge for parking on all of its car parks?

-The changes planned to Breckland's car parking operations are intended to ensure the sustainability of our town centre car parks, guaranteeing that we can continue providing a car parking service for our residents and businesses, and that we can continue to provide the vital services our most vulnerable residents need.
-Given this focus, charging will only apply to our town centre car parks.
+The changes currently proposed to Breckland's car parking operations are intended to ensure the sustainability of our town centre car parks, guaranteeing that we can continue providing a car parking service for our residents and businesses, and that we can continue to provide the vital services our most vulnerable residents need.
+Given this focus, the current proposal being considered by the public through consultation is that charging will only apply to our town centre car parks.
 Breckland also owns car parks attached to office and industrial locations that are in many cases leased to other organisations and businesses.
 Therefore, these car parks are not included in the new charging model.